Updated: Jan 12

-It is a city unlike any other I know.
-I love the round-the-clock, go-go energy of the city.
-Where else can you go out at midnight and find the sidewalks teeming with people, or find businesses still open, or see streets still humming with the movement of cars as if it were mid-day?
-I love all the brownstones and their elegant and unique architectural flourishes, their stately façades, the pleasing rhythm and solidity they add to each city block — especially when viewed along with the old trees along the sidewalks, the overflowing flower boxes, and the heavy cast iron railings.
+I have a crush on New York, and it’s been going on for decades.
+I love that you can go out at midnight and find the sidewalks teeming with people, businesses still open, the streets humming with the movement of cars as if it were mid-day.
+I love the brownstones and their elegant and unique architectural flourishes, their stately façades, the pleasing rhythm and solidity they add to each city block — especially when viewed along with the old trees along the sidewalks, the overflowing flower boxes, and the heavy cast iron railings.
 I love the vertical orientation of development that creates a maze of man-made, concrete canyons across the island.
 I love how a walk along any of the streets in Midtown or in Lower Manhattan draws your eyes upward to gaze in wonderment at the engineering achievements enshrined in those towering skyscrapers.
 I love Central Park -- I love the variety of things to see and do there with all of the public artwork and fountains and pathways and bridges and benches and ponds and leas and ancient stone outcroppings.
 I love the feeling it bestows upon you of being completely absorbed in nature, all the while walking in the midst of one of the most densely populated and vibrant cities in the world.

 This was officially my third visit to New York City.
 The first time was in 1993 as a four-day stop-over on my way to visit a friend in Luxembourg.
 That's another story.
 The second time was in 2002 when I had to be in Boston for work -- I took the train down for the weekend and spent a very brief but fun-filled 48 hours in this wonderful city before having to say good-bye.
 Each time I visit, it feels like one of my happiest dreams, and I want it to last forever.

 June 10, 2013